hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ## Creating a webhook service using Python
 Create a folder and name it as webhook_service).
 Under this folder, we are going to create the following two files: webhook.py, requirements.txt.
-- webhook.py: it is the webhook service that will handele the requests sent from the agent and provide back a response.
-To keep it simple,  we will create a webhook that gets parameters from the agent request and provides back a static response.
+- webhook.py: it is the webhook service that will handle the requests sent from the Dialogflow agent and provide back a response.
+To keep it simple, we will create a webhook that gets parameters from an agent request and provides back a static response
-(The aim here is just to explore the basic template for any webhook service.)

 ```
 #### minimal set of required modules